Information for New Members

 Reservations are made on a first come, first served basis.
 We share the costs and try to keep costs to a minimum for the two days, including lodging and meals.
 (Participants who live close to Chicago subsidize the meeting expenses to compensate for some of the out-of-towners traveling expenses.)
 See the Registration page for more info about this.

 If your background, experience and interests sound like a match, please consider joining us at PDFB.

-The next step is to arrange to have a brief conversation with one of the following members of the membership committee prior to registration: (spaces added to email addresses to stop spam… remove the spaces before and after the “@” to send)
+The next step is to arrange to have a brief conversation with one of the following members of the administrative committee prior to registration: (spaces added to email addresses to stop spam… remove the spaces before and after the “@” to send)

 Michael Madera michael @ maderapartners.com